rebelsky/csc151/handouts/faq.md

 > I enjoy playing with notions of power and authority.
 I'll probably use both first and last names with my students.

+_What exactly is the "IRC" and how are students supposed to use it?_

+> "Internet Relay Chat".
+It's a low-bandwidth way to communicate on the Internet, used by a lot of open source projects.
+But I haven't been on IRC as much these days, so you don't need to worry about it.